john-itcsolutions/cheirrs/README.md

 image as the postgis_container, however it will already be running when "./run.sh" is executed - see below)

 Note that for postgres database development the progress is easier if you are user "postgres" on the Host.

-In the Project root directory, at the command line type:

-(If you scroll down to "Postscript" below, you will see why we recommend that first you issue:

-`sudo kill -9 $(sudo lsof -t -i:5432)`

-`sudo kill -9 $(sudo lsof -t -i:8001)`

-), then:

-`docker-compose up`

-and remember that the clean way to bring the Project back down is:

-`docker-compose down`  (possibly after ctrl-c or ctrl-z in the running docker terminal to halt the processes)

-Navigate to 127.0.0.1:5050 by entering that address/port into the address bar in your browser.

-Sign in to the pgadmin4 application and create a server.
-You will need to check

-`docker inspect container postgis_container`

-and search for the container's ip-address, or just copy it from the docker-compose.yml file.
-Enter this in 'Database server address' in PgAdmin4.
-The database server address is a static address because we defined a static network in the docker-compose.yml file.

 You now need to edit the `elastos-smartweb-service/.env.example` file to reflect your own docker network addresses.
 The database ip-address is found as above from